blakedietz/blakedietz.me/content/posts/2022-05-31-data-phx-main/index.md

 ## Problem

-In order to keep the experience the same between Live and non-LiveViews I wanted to style the two layout templates the same.
-However, when applying the exact same styling to the two different `app.html.heex` and `live.html.heex` views, the `live.html.heex` version was rendering differently than the `app.html.heex` view.
+In order to keep the experience the consistent between web page views that are LiveViews and static views I wanted to create a shared layout.
+However, when applying the same styling to the two the shared layout in LiveViews and non-LiveViews, the LiveViews did not render the same.
+This is because the structure of the DOM for LiveView views was slightly different, causing some of the CSS to apply differently.

 ## Assumptions